Loading...

 • Claude Opus 4.6 uses adaptive thinking (thinking: {type: "adaptive"}), where effort is the recommended control for thinking depth.
 While budget_tokens is still accepted on Opus 4.6, it is deprecated and will be removed in a future release.
 At high and max effort, Claude almost always thinks deeply.
 At lower levels, it may skip thinking for simpler problems.

-• Claude Sonnet 4.6 supports both adaptive thinking (where effort controls thinking depth) and manual thinking with interleaved mode (thinking: {type: "enabled", budget_tokens: N}).
+• Claude Sonnet 4.6 uses adaptive thinking (where effort controls thinking depth).
+Manual thinking with interleaved mode (thinking: {type: "enabled", budget_tokens: N}) is still functional but deprecated.

 • Claude Opus 4.5 and other Claude 4 models use manual thinking (thinking: {type: "enabled", budget_tokens: N}), where effort works alongside the thinking token budget.
 Set the effort level for your task, then set the thinking token budget based on task complexity.